j-2k/j-2k.github.io/_posts/2023-11-21-shelltexture.markdown

 I will also write a YouTube script here, even though it's probably a good idea to just keep the script private, I don't really care, so I will make it public.

+Since I want to begin learning some math notation for the future when reading about math when it comes up in shaders/blogs/articles I will include some math notation in this video so I can get some practice in.

-https://latex.codecogs.com/eqneditor/editor.php, I will also use this latex editor which I found online, which even has downloads which is awesome, just wanted to share this before I start :)
+[latex.codecogs.com - Latex Editor #1](https://latex.codecogs.com/eqneditor/editor.php) OR [latexeditor.lagrida.com - Latex Editor #2](https://latexeditor.lagrida.com).
+I will also use these latex editors which I found online, which even have downloads which is awesome, just wanted to share this before I start :) (Suggest #2 for writing and #1 for downloads)

 ---